 The Canadian Journal of Economics endorses DCAS, the Data and Code Availability Standard [v1.0], and its data and code availability policy is compatible with DCAS.

 What is CJE policy toward data availability and data confidentiality?

 In 2008, the CJE established a data availability policy which was revised in March 2021.
 Compliance with this policy is mandatory.
-The CJE makes data sets, programs, and technical appendices available as supplementary information on the CJE publisher’s site Wiley Online Library.
+The CJE makes data sets and code available through its Dataverse on Borealis, the Canadian Dataverse Repository.
+Technical appendices are available as supplementary information on the CJE publisher’s site Wiley Online Library.

 Section I: Objective of the CJE’s Data Availability Policy